groupvine/gv-doc/2-members/1_2-membersAdd.md

 emails.
 'Admin' can be used as an abbreviation.

-To set or change a member's role, specify their role in a "Role" column, like this (the City, Sport, and Fav Color custom attributes are just shown to give a more complete example).
+To set or change a member's role, specify their role in a "Role" column, like this (the City, Sport, and Fav Color attributes are just shown to give a more complete example).

 Note

-* Uploading an empty cell for a member's Role will remove the member from the account, and similarly for sub-groups and their sub-group column.
+* Uploading an empty cell for "Role" will remove the member from the account, and similarly for sub-groups and their sub-group column.

 | Email                   | City      | Sport     | Fav Color | Role  |